giuliodondi/kOS-Shuttle_OPS1/README.md

 The mission parameters are specified in the main launch script **shuttle.ks** or **shuttle3a.ks**.
 It contains variable definitions for:
 - a "target_orbit" structure describing the shape of the desired orbit.
 Apoapsis, periapsis and cutoff altitude are standard for a Shuttle launch and shouldn't be changed.
 Only change the inclination to whatever you desire (read more about this later on).
-- a variable *engine_failure_time* which you can uncomment to trigger an automatic engine failure at the specified time.
+- a disabled variable *engine_failure_time* which you can uncomment to trigger an automatic engine failure at the specified time.
 More on aborts later on.
-- a TAL_site variable, which must match the name of some landing site defined in the **landing_sites.ks** file in the Entry script source or the script will not run.
+- a disabled variable TAL_site which you can uncomment to select a specific TAL landign site.
+The value must match the name of some landing site defined in the **Shuttle_entrysim/landing_sites.ks** file in the Entry script source or the script will crash.
 - a variable to enable telemetry logging in the UPFG_OPS1/LOGS/ folder if you want to plot it with your own means

 There is no longer any need for a specific vessel configuration file as the script now measures both vehicle mass and SSME parameters automatically. **The script assumes that the Shuttle stack has been assembled properly in the VAB, else it might fail to measure things accurately.**